 David R. Hamill

 Dave represents US and foreign companies, including manufacturers, importers, exporters, distributors, and trade associations on trade matters before the US Department of Treasury, US Customs and Border Protection (CBP), Alcohol and Tobacco Tariff and Trade Bureau (TTB).
-On customs issues, Dave specializes in duty preference programs, such as NAFTA; duty deferral programs, including drawback and FTZs; customs valuation and transfer pricing; country of origin marking; and intellectual property rights enforcement.
+On customs issues, Dave specializes in duty preference programs, such as the USMCA; duty deferral programs, including drawback and FTZs; customs valuation and transfer pricing; country of origin marking; and intellectual property rights enforcement.
 Dave has represented importers in defending against customs civil and criminal penalties, including seizures and forfeitures, conducting and managed internal investigations, and preparing customs prior disclosures.

 Dave’s portfolio also includes assisting companies with customs audits (known as focused assessments) and importer self-assessments.
 He has developed tailored customs risk management strategies, import compliance procedures, and special duty and free trade qualification programs for clients.